Learn About LIHEAP Service Locations

 When searching for places that help pay light bills, you will likely see one or more agencies or programs linked to the national Community Action Program.
 These are public and private non-profit LIHEAP application locations that help encourage lower-income families and individuals to be self-sufficient.
 One way this is accomplished is through comprehensive social programs like LIHEAP that help bridge gaps in a household’s budget.
 Getting help from a LIHEAP office affiliated with the Community Action Program can help keep low-income families from falling farther behind on their energy bills or losing utility service due to non-payment.

-To learn how to make a LIHEAP appointment or take advantage of the many services offered by your nearest Community Action Agency, download our free comprehensive guide.
-In it, you will learn more about these agencies and the specific ways they can help your family take care of your home’s heating or cooling costs.
+To learn how to make a LIHEAP appointment or take advantage of the many services offered by your nearest Community Action Agency, download our free guide.
+In it, you will learn more about these agencies and how they can help your family take care of your home’s heating or cooling costs.

 Tribal LIHEAP Offices